gmongaras/Llama-2_Huggingface_4Bit_QLoRA/README.md

-# Huggingface_4Bit_QLoRA_Falcon_Example
+# Llama-2_Huggingface_4Bit_QLoRA
-A working example of a 4bit QLoRA Falcon model using huggingface
+A working example of a 4bit QLoRA Falcon/Llama2 model using huggingface

 To start finetuning, edit  and run `main.py`